markoandersson/mark-o-matic.js/README.md

 All elements in the component are accessed in similar manner than user would access the components, e.g. by title, by text etc.

 Tests in this project use the same redux store than the implementation components so that the whole stack will be tested (React component and redux store).

+External API-calls have been mocked with `jest-fetch-mock`-library, thus the whole stack from the UI to the external service and back can be tested with single unit test.